Interactive Inference under Information Constraints: Interactive testing under information constraints

-\italicparagraph{Step 3.} In the third stage, the $\ns/3$ users all choose the channel $W_u$, where $u\in\{0,1\}^{2\ab}$ is the indicator vector of $S$.
-We assume now that conditions~\cref{eq:uniform_stat} and~\cref{eq:nonuniform_stat}, respectively, hold under the uniform and nonuniform distribution hypothesis.
-The goal of this stage is to distinguish between the two cases $\p(S) < (1+\frac{1}{2}\dst^2)\bE{\uniform}{\uniform(S)}$ and $\p(S) > (1 + \dst^2)\bE{\uniform}{\uniform(S)}$, by estimating $\p(S)$ to an additive \new{$\frac{\dst^2}{4}\bE{\uniform}{\uniform(S)}$} with probability at least $99/100$. \new{Note that this is equivalent to estimating the mean of a Bernoulli random variable.
-Using Chebyshev's inequality, we can check \newer{$\ns \geq 720\ab^{3/4}/\dst^2$} would suffice.}\cmargin{Check this one again.} Overall, accounting for all the good events above that hold with probability $4/5$, $99/100$, $9/10$, and $99/100$ respectively, this protocol is correct by a union bound with probability at least $17/25$, and involves $\ns=O(\ab^{3/4}/\dst^2)$ users, as desired. \newer{By explicit computation of the Binomial distribution probabilities, repeating the protocol 43 times on independent subsets of samples (\ie{} groups of users) and taking the majority output can then boost the success probability from 17/25 to at least 99/100 without changing the number of samples required up to this constant factor 43.} \end{proof}
+\italicparagraph{Overall.} Accounting for the 3 good events above that hold with probability $99/100$, $9/10$, and $99/100$ respectively, this protocol is correct by a union bound with probability at least $22/25$, and involves $\ns=O(\ab^{3/4}/\dst^2)$ users, as desired.
+By explicit computation of the Binomial distribution probabilities, repeating the protocol 7 times on independent subsets of samples (\ie{} groups of users) and taking the majority output can then boost the success probability from 22/25 to at least 99/100, only changing the total number of samples by this constant factor 7. \end{proof}